DSLean: A Framework for Type-Correct Interoperability Between Lean 4 and External DSLs: Conclusion

 We present DSLean, an extensible and user-friendly framework for bridging between Lean 4 and arbitrary external DSLs.
 We additionally introduce three Lean automation tactics made using DSLean, which take advantage of communication with external solvers to address a range of nontrivial mathematics problems.

-While automation via external solvers motivates the use of such a system in and of itself, there are undoubtedly other applications of communication between ITPs and external languages.
-For example, future research could expand on this work by utilizing similar methods to translate syntax of unverified programming languages into a form amenable to verification, or to increase the clarity of formal proofs via translation into natural language.
+While automation via external solvers is itself sufficient motivation for the use of such a system, there are undoubtedly other applications of communication between ITPs and external languages.
+Future research could expand on this work by utilizing similar methods to, for example, translate syntax of unverified programming languages into a form amenable to verification.
+Additionally, although DSLean uses provably correct definitional equality checks to implement almost every stage of translation, it still relies on some unverifiable code, the chief example being Lean's native parser.
+Future work could focus on modifying the implementation so that properties about translations such as round-trip consistency could be formally proven.